1904 – 1906, 1910 – 1912 (extension added)

 The spacious vestibule leads to the central counter area in the glass-roofed courtyard.

-The ticket hall with its thoughtfully designed details such as the lighting fixtures or the warm air blowers of the heating system is an outstanding example of functionalist architecture of early modernism.
+The cashier’s hall with its thoughtfully designed details such as the lighting fixtures or the warm air blowers of the heating system is an outstanding example of functionalist architecture of the early modern era.